 The approved annual target LTI values of the RSUs and PSUs granted to our NEOs in 2023 remained the same as in 2022, but the amounts shown in the "Stock Awards" column for 2023 are higher than those from 2022 because under the SEC rules and accounting standards for the executive compensation tables, the grant date for PSUs is deemed to occur (and thus to be reportable under the SEC's proxy rules) when the performance goals for a performance period are set by the Talent and Compensation Committee (Compensation Committee).
-Since the 2022 PSUs and 2023 PSUs have performance goals with annually set objectives, the only PSUs shown in the "Stock Awards" column for 2022 was 1/3 of the target number of 2022 PSUs, and the PSUs in the "Stock Awards" column for 2023 more for 2022 was 1/3 of the target number of 2022 PSUs, and the PSUs in the "Stock Awards" column for 2023 more for 2022 was 1/3 of the target number of 2022 PSUs, and the PSUs in the "Stock Awards" column for 2023 more for 2022 was 1/3 of the target number of 2022 PSUs, and the PSUs in the "Stock Awards" column for 2023 more for 2022 and 1/3 of the target number of 2022 PSUs, and the PSUs in the "Stock Awards" column for 2023 more for 2022 and 2023.
+Since the 2022 PSUs and 2023 PSUs have performance goals with annually set objectives, the only PSUs shown in the "Stock Awards" column for 2022 was 1/3 of the target number of 2022 PSUs, and the PSUs in the "Stock Awards" column for 2023 include 1/3 of the target number of 2022 PSUs plus 1/3 of the target number of 2023 PSUs.
+The table below shows the approved annual target LTI values of the RSUs and PSUs awarded to our NEOs in each of 2022 and 2023.
 Further, in 2023, the LTI mix for our NEOs other than our CEO was changed to increase the portion awarded in the form of PSUs to 60% (from 50%) to further emphasize performance-based awards.
 Our CEO continued to receive 80% of his LTI award granted in the form of PSUs.